romarcg/krock-sim/README.md

 ### webots

-Once inside the container, run the simulator using `webots`.
+Once inside the container, run the simulator using `webots` command in a terminal.
 Enter your credentials.
 Open (`File > Open World`) the test world `krock2.wbt` in `~/krock/krock2_ros/worlds`.
-This world file includes instructions to load the map (store as a matrix inside such file) and the robot model (which also calls the krock2_ros controller).
+This world file includes instructions to load the map (stored as a matrix inside such file) and the robot model (which also calls the `krock2_ros` controller).

 > Ideally, this process needs to be automatized so that a roslaunch can call for the simulator to open different maps (previously generated).

 ### ROS side

-When launching webots as described in the last section an error will appear indicating that a connection to ROS master was not found.
+When launching *webots* as described in the last section an error will appear indicating that a connection to ROS master was not found.
 This is due to the roscore not initialized.

 In another terminal (inside the container) execute `roscore`.
-Then in webots interface restart the simulation (Ctrl + Shift + r).
-The error will disappear and the controller (from webots side) is ready to receive commands and publish topics with robot state information.
+Then in *webots* interface restart the simulation (`Ctrl + Shift + r`).
+The error will disappear and the controller (from *webots* side) is ready to receive commands and publish topics with robot state information.

-In another terminal (inside the container) execute `rostopic list` for a quick overview of the current available topics (published by the krock2_ros webots controller).
+In another terminal (inside the container) execute `rostopic list` for a quick overview of the current available topics (published by the `krock2_ros` *webots* controller).

-Currently, I have implemented to ways to interface with the robot, the simplest one is using the `/krock/gait_chooser` topic with 0 -- 3 value.
+Currently, I have implemented to ways to interface with the robot, the simplest one is using the `/krock/gait_chooser` topic with `0` -- `3` value.
 Another one is using the `/joy` topic that ideally needs a joystick to control the robot.
 The former option only chooses the gait and moves forward, the latter will allow to increase speed and also make turns.

 Using `/kgrock/gait_chooser`: